wouteroostervld/rhel_packer_template/README.md

 To build all the boxes, you will need Packer, Vagrant and libvirt with kvm installed.
 You will also need the RHEL7.4 64-bit DVD ISO from Red Hat.

+Because the name packer clashes with cracklib please rename the actual packer to `packer.io`.

 ## Configure

 Add your RedHat login  to your (bash)rc or (bash\_)profile: